 Negative feedback: Criticism for something someone has done

 What it sounds like: “That report was missing some of the nuance we’re looking for.”

 When to give it: Stick with the managerial axiom of “praise in public, criticize in private.”
 When you have to point out the faults in someone’s work, do it in a private setting, like a direct message or a one-on-one meeting.
-Also, while you can’t control how anyone takes your feedback, you should prepare for these interactions by imagining ahead of time multiple ways that your report might take this piece of criticism, and how you will respond to each.
+Also, while you can’t control how anyone takes your feedback, you can prepare for their reaction.
+Imagine ahead of time multiple ways that your report might take this piece of criticism, and how you will respond to reaction.

 Positive feed-forward: Affirming comments about future performance

 What it sounds like: “I know this is your first report, but I’m confident you can handle it, given the skills you’ve already shown.”